 Current estimates for I-360 processing times range from anywhere from six months to two years.
 Unfortunately, the timeline cannot be controlled by the petitioner.
 Administrative problems, staffing shortages, backlogs, government shutdowns, and other common issues delay all federal government operations – including immigration petition processing.

 Because this process can be lengthy, it is important for abuse victims to put safety plans and support systems in place before starting the immigration process.
-Here in the Austin area, there are hotlines available to all victims of domestic violence.
+Here in the Miami area, there are hotlines available to all victims of domestic violence.
 These hotlines can connect victims with a network of resources, such as shelters, information about restraining orders, and medical services.
 It is important to understand that victims can access these resources regardless of their immigration status.
 The National Domestic Hotline has information available to immigrants about the methods of coercion a citizen may use to abuse a non-citizen and the services that are available to those without legal immigration status.

 By accessing these services, victims can become less dependent upon their abuser.
 This is also the goal of a VAWA immigration petition: by obtaining legal immigration status on their own, victims will not be reliant upon their abusers for permission to be in the United States.